Do trans justice groups need to be non-profits to succeed?

 Will anyone donate if it isn’t tax deductible?

 We knew this structure was a risk because it meant that donations to the non-charitable trust would not be tax deductible.
 What if no one wanted to contribute without a tax deduction?
 But the support we’ve received for this new model has been off-the-charts.
-We raised a total of $95,000 through the trust this year!

 What about donors who need their contribution to be tax-deductible?